deton57/oke-labs/oke-rancher/cluster.md

 In this part of the lab,
 we are going to create the OKE cluster using the Rancher we created.

+The cluster will be created on nodes. each node represents a virtual machine.
+If you're account is subscribed to a region with 3 AD's, this means you will have 3 virtual machines created.

 If you have completed the previous part successfully, you should be able to open the Rancher from your web browser. entering: